Minister of Foreign Affairs (New Zealand)

-The Minister of Foreign Affairs is a senior member of the New Zealand Government heading the Ministry of Foreign Affairs and Trade and responsible for relations with foreign countries.
+The Minister of Foreign Affairs, also known as the Foreign Minister, is a senior minister in the New Zealand Government heading the Ministry of Foreign Affairs and Trade and responsible for relations with foreign countries.

-The current Minister of Foreign Affairs is Nanaia Mahuta.
+The current Minister of Foreign Affairs is Winston Peters.

 Responsibilities and powers

-The Minister of Foreign Affairs is responsible for overseeing New Zealand's relations with foreign countries and the promotion of New Zealand's interests abroad.
-The Minister is in charge of the Ministry of Foreign Affairs and Trade, including New Zealand's diplomatic staff.
-The office is often considered to be one of the more distinguished ministerial posts, and has at times been counted as the most senior role below that of the Prime Minister.
-In terms of actual political power, however, the Minister of Foreign Affairs is not as prominent as in countries such as Australia, Canada, the United Kingdom and the United States, with the Minister of Finance being considerably more influential.
+The minister of foreign affairs is responsible for overseeing New Zealand's relations with foreign countries and the promotion of New Zealand's interests abroad.
+The minister is in charge of the Ministry of Foreign Affairs and Trade, including New Zealand's diplomatic staff.
+The office is often considered to be one of the more distinguished ministerial posts, and has at times been counted as the most senior role below that of the prime minister.
+In terms of actual political power, however, the minister of foreign affairs is not as prominent as in countries such as Australia, Canada, the United Kingdom and the United States, with the minister of finance being considerably more influential.

-Historically, the Minister of Foreign Affairs has been a member of Cabinet, with the exception of the Rt Hon.
-Winston Peters between 2005 and 2008.
-This situation came about as the result of coalition negotiations in which it was agreed that New Zealand First would take a senior ministerial portfolio but would not join Cabinet.

 History

-The first New Zealand foreign minister was James Allen, appointed to the post of "Minister of External Affairs" by William Massey in 1919.
+The first New Zealand foreign minister was James Allen, appointed to the post of Minister of External Affairs by William Massey in 1919.
 Before this time, there was no dedicated ministerial portfolio for foreign relations.
 A Department of External Affairs was created in 1919 but its functions were limited to administering New Zealand's Island Territories in the Pacific; namely the Cook Islands, Niue, Tokelau, and the League of Nations Mandate of Samoa.
 In 1943, a new Department of External Affairs was created to conduct the country's external relations.
 The older department was then renamed the Department of Island Territories and a separate portfolio called the Minister of Island Territories was subsequently created.